pinapelz/VTuberDiscordBot/README.md

 # VTuber Discord Bot
 This is a Java Maven Discord bot using the JDA library.
-The bot does not rely on APIs to retrieve upcoming livestreams, data is scarped using JSoup at timed intervals.
-However features beyond the core functionality rely on other APIs.
+The bot does not rely on APIs to retrieve upcoming livestreams, data is scarped using JSoup at timed intervals

 ## Requirements
 - Java Maven